Loading...

 All restaurant information in Long Island City is community-verified with source documentation.
 If you discover a restaurant in Long Island City that cooks without seed oils, submit it to Oil Watch to help others find clean dining options in Queens.

 Yes.
-Oil Watch has verified 1 restaurants in Long Island City, Queens that cook without industrial seed oils.
-These restaurants use healthy alternatives like olive oil, beef tallow, avocado oil, butter, and ghee.
-Browse the map above or visit oilwatch.app/map/new-york for the full NYC list.
+Oil Watch has verified 1 restaurant in Long Island City, Queens that cook without industrial seed oils.
+Of these, 1 rated Seed Oil Free.
+Top-scoring spots include Somedays Bakery.
+These restaurants use olive oil, beef tallow, avocado oil, butter, and ghee instead of canola, soybean, and corn oil.

-Greek and Mediterranean restaurants in Long Island City typically cook with extra virgin olive oil for everything from grilling to salad dressings.
-This cuisine tradition makes Long Island City one of the best neighborhoods in NYC for seed oil free dining.
+Greek and Mediterranean restaurants in Long Island City typically cook with extra virgin olive oil for grilling, roasting, and dressings.
+1 restaurants here are rated Seed Oil Free on Oil Watch.
+Somedays Bakery is among the top-rated options.
 Verify individual restaurants on Oil Watch for the full cooking oil breakdown.